Zeigren/inventree-docker/README.md

 The configuration files that can be placed in the `config` folder are:

-- inventree_dev_vhost.conf = A simple nginx vhost file for InvenTree, for development and local testing
+- inventree_dev_vhost.conf = A simple Nginx vhost file for InvenTree, for development and local testing
-- inventree_prod_vhost.conf = nginx vhost file for InvenTree that includes ssl termination (simply replace all instances of `YOURDOMAIN`)
+- inventree_prod_vhost.conf = Nginx vhost file for InvenTree that includes SSL termination (simply replace all instances of `YOURDOMAIN`)
 - YOURDOMAIN.com.crt = The SSL certificate for your domain (you’ll need to create/copy this)
 - YOURDOMAIN.com.key = The SSL key for your domain (you’ll need to create/copy this)
 - dhparam.pem = Diffie-Hellman parameter (you’ll need to create/copy this)
 - secret_key.txt = A secret key for Django

-### Development

-Clone the [InvenTree](https://github.com/inventree/InvenTree) repository into a folder called `InvenTree` and run `docker-compose -f docker-compose.yml -f development.yml up -d`.
-This will grab all the Docker images and build InvenTree.

-If you’re `requirements.txt` doesn’t match the official repository uncomment the line in the `Dockerfile`.

-To re-build the Docker image run `docker build . -t inventree:development`.
+For Development:
+dev_requirements.txt = A pip requirements file that can be used in development (example provided)

 ### Production